 A big part of our mission at The Covering House is connecting everyday people to an extraordinary cause.
 The Covering House seeks to provide refuge and restoration for girls who have experienced sexual exploitation or sexual trafficking.
 Although slavery was abolished nearly 150 years ago, it is still alive and thriving today, some say more than ever before.
-By taking a stand against the modern day slavery of the commercial sex industry and providing refuge for today’s young survivors, The Covering House is fighting for a world without slavery, a cause we need your help to accomplish!
+By providing refuge for young survivors, The Covering House is fighting for a world without slavery.
+But we cannot do it alone.

 We at The Covering House work with a sensitive demographic.
-To ensure the confidentiality and safety of both our clients and volunteers, we require ALL volunteers to complete the following materials.
+To ensure the confidentiality and safety of both our clients and volunteers, we require ALL volunteers to complete the following materials, in addition to the online Volunteer Application.
 Once the documents are completed please return to The Covering House for submission:

 When I first heard that sex trafficking not only existed in my country but in my community, and at such an alarming level, I was both shocked and deeply affected.
 This suffering is beyond what I could have imagined, yet rescue is possible and happening every day!
 I want to contribute!